INTO-CPS-Association/pyfmu/docs/examples.rst

 Adder
 =====

-Calculates the sum of it's two inputs.
+Calculates the sum of its two inputs.

 =============